 - The matter being stayed whilst the matter is referred off to assessment anyway; and

-- Finally, in light of the High Court decision in Bell Lawyers Pty Ltd v Pentelow, HCA 29, if you elect to spend your own time chasing the fees and do ultimately win, any costs order in your favour may be of little worth as you may not be able to recovery your own time expended on the matter.
+- Finally, in light of the High Court decision in Bell Lawyers Pty Ltd v Pentelow, HCA 29, if you elect to spend your own time chasing the fees and do ultimately win, any costs order in your favour may be of little worth as you may not be able to recover your own time expended on the matter.

 None of the above is to say that, in some instances, filing a claim and suing for outstanding legal fees is not appropriate.
 But we suggest that you confer with Pattison Hardman before electing such course.
 As a general rule the Local, District and Supreme Court have little appetite to deal with a claim for unpaid legal costs and understandably as if it proceeds to a hearing will be very time consuming.
 The Bell Lawyers decision also makes it less attractive to act for yourselves through such debt recovery proceedings.